Great Plains Youth Regional Treatment Center

 - CGAEP has been a South Dakota Department of Education "Approved Alternative Education Program" since 1998.

-- CGAEP offers Special Education Services, GED preparation, home school collaboration, and "traditional" classroom instruction.
+- CGAEP offers Special Education Services, GED preparation, home school collaboration, and classroom instruction with a certified Alternative/Special Education teacher.

-- Residents receive educational services that are developed by the Education Specialist on an individual basis, and are developed in consultation with home school academic records and guardian input.
+- Residents receive educational services that are developed by the Alternative/Special Education Teacher on an individual basis that are developed in collaboration with home school, academic records, student input, and guardian input.

-- Educational assessments include the Test of Written Language (TOWL-3), Diagnostic Achievement Test for Adolescents (DATA-2), Kaufman Test of Educational Achievement (K-TEA), Kaufman Brief Intelligence Test (K-Bit), Peabody Picture Vocabulary Test-Third Edition (PPVT-IIIA&B), Expressive Vocabulary Test (EVT), and Informal Test of Basic Knowledge.
+- Educational assessments that are available include the Test of Written Language (TOWL-3), Diagnostic Achievement Test for Adolescents (DATA-2), Kaufman Test of Educational Achievement (K-TEA), Kaufman Brief Intelligence Test (K-Bit), Peabody Picture Vocabulary Test-Third Edition (PPVT-IIIA&B), Expressive Vocabulary Test (EVT), and Informal Test of Basic Knowledge.

 - General Educational Development (GED) pretest, GED test preparation, GED equivalency diploma.